pwnfoo/NTLMRecon/README.md

 ### Recon on an input file

-NTLM recon automatically detects the type of input per line and gives you results automatically.
+The tool automatically detects the type of input per line and gives you results automatically.
 CIDR ranges are expanded automatically even when read from a text file.

 Input file can be something as mixed up as :